GabiGalettiRusca/GabiGalettiRusca/README.md

 💡 I'm also a mother of a neurodivergent child, and deeply interested in **neurodiversity**, **inclusive education**, and how we can design systems - from landscapes to learning environments - that are more resilient, compassionate, and adaptive.

+🐾 I’m also an animal protector and a volunteer for the animal cause.

 ## I’m interested in:
 - Land-use change, ecological modeling & restoration
 - Agroforestry, climate-smart and regenerative agriculture